The-Trustworthy/TexTome/README.md

 ## Getting Started

-The name **"TexTome"** _"TeX,"_ which is the markup language used in $\LaTeX$, and _"Tome,"_ which means a large and scholarly book.
+The name **"TexTome"** _"TeX,"_ which is the markup language used in LaTeX, and _"Tome,"_ which means a large and scholarly book.
 It has a catchy and memorable sound to it, and it also hints at the professional and academic nature of the template.
 The name is a result of an edited suggestion by [ChatGPT](https://chat.openai.com/chat).To get started with this template, read through this file to optimize your usage of the template.

 ### Template Structure